-Network Key Rotation Interval: Enter the time interval (seconds) of when the network key will rotate. passphrase.

-Note: Your passphrase will not change, rotation key is design to rotate the key to prevent wireless intruders.
+Network Key Rotation Interval: Enter the time interval (seconds) of when the network passphrase will rotate.
+Note: It is recommended to use the default interval time.
+Your passphrase will not change, rotation of the key is part of the WPA protocol and designed to increase security.

-Selecting WPA, WPA2, or WPA2Mixed:
+Selecting WPA, WPA2, or WPA2 Mixed: